 In the Republic of Korea, since the breakout of COVID-19 on 22 January 2020, the Government and public institutions have responded with the introduction of various innovative measures.
 Notably, with the Government's newly adopted Green New Deal plan, South Korea has become the first country in East Asia to pledge to reach net-zero emissions by 2050.

-This webinar organized by the UNDP Seoul Policy Centre will include senior Korean experts, policymakers, and global development practitioners.
-They will discuss: i) the proposed Green New Deal Plan and early Korean experience; ii) Global Perspectives in terms of trade-offs and synergies of a Green New Deal Plan in developing country contexts, their NDC implementation and overall SDGs attainment ambitions in the broader context of “Building Back Better.”
+This webinar organized by the UNDP Seoul Policy Centre included senior Korean experts, policymakers, and global development practitioners.
+They discussed: i) the proposed Green New Deal Plan and early Korean experience; ii) Global Perspectives in terms of trade-offs and synergies of a Green New Deal Plan in developing country contexts, their NDC implementation and overall SDGs attainment ambitions in the broader context of “Building Back Better.”

 Dr. Young Sook Yoo, Chair of the Board of Directors of the Climate Change Center, Korea, and former Minister, Korea Ministry of Environment